codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

 Summary
 This session demonstrates cloning a local Git repository, navigating into the cloned directory, listing its contents, and attempting to start a Git daemon for network access.
 It highlights the process of setting up and accessing Git repositories in a local environment.

- --> METİN YAVUZ : IPZ 4.01 / UKRAİN
+PROJECT IS OVER BY --> METİN YAVUZ : IPZ 4.01 / UKRAİN.
- Thank you for
+---> Thank you for Alexander Shvets : alex@githowto.com OWNER githowto
-Alexander Shvets
-alex@githowto.com